QubitProducts/exporter_exporter/README.md

 The exporter has three endpoints.

 - /: displays a list of all exporters with links to their metrics.
+  - Returns JSON if the header "Accept: application/json" is passed

 - /proxy: which takes the following parameters:
   - module: the name of the module from the configuration to execute.